AAAEEEE/deep-knn/README.md

 rm glove.840B.300d.zip
 ```

-Then pass the pretrained vectors in when training by using the command line argument ```python train_text_classifier.py --word_vectors glove.840B.300d.txt```
+Then pass the pretrained vectors in using the argument `--word_vectors glove.840B.300d.txt` when training a model using `train_text_classifier.py`

 ## References